undertheseanlp/chatbot/README.md

 # Vietnamese Chatbot

 This repository contains starter code for creating a simple *Vietnamese Chatbot*.
 It is a part of [underthesea](https://github.com/magizbox/underthesea) project.
 The code gives an end-to-end working example for creating simple chatbot engine, integrating with django and deploying as a web application.
-It can easily be extended to train your own custom-defined application.
+It can easily be extended to create your own custom-defined application.

 ## Table of contents